 It is important that time is taken to ensure that the subject selection process is an accurate reflection of what a student wants to study in the following year.
 While the subject selection process is open, students can adjust their subject selections at any time.
 After the selection process closes, subject selection information will be the primary data used by the college to confirm subject offerings and timetabling for the next year.
 The opportunity to change will be minimal.
-Changes should be discussed at the earliest convenience with the relevant Year Level Deputy Principal.
+Changes should be discussed at the earliest convenience with the relevant Head of Department Junior Secondary / Head of Department Middle Secondary.
 The college is not able to guarantee availability of an elective offering for a student who wishes to change their electives after the process has been finalised and planning for the future year completed.